 Regardless of how long you plan to keep your truck, you don’t want a steel fuel tank that drips.
 It may surprise you to learn that some manufacturers put their fuel tanks for sale without testing each one for leaks first.
 Instead they take one of their diesel fuel tanks off the line and do a random sample test.
 Here at Propower, we build truck fuel tanks with pride so we pressure test each and every steel fuel tank we build.
 No exceptions!

-Wrong size fuel tank – truck down another week!
+Wrong diesel fuel tank – truck down another week!

 When you buy an aftermarket fuel tank, it has to fit.
 Ok, were stating the obvious, but how do you know for sure that it will?
 If you deal directly with the manufacturer of diesel fuel tanks they should be able to supply you with mechanical drawings for every diesel fuel tank they build.
 Compare their dimensions with the tank on your truck to verify the fit.

 If one steel diesel tank fails how long will the other hold up?

 If you’re replacing a steel diesel tank due to a leak, chances are, if you’re running dual tanks, both truck fuel tanks have degraded at about the same rate.
 Consider replacing both at the same time.
 Steel fuel tanks are heavy, so shipping fuel tanks for trucks can work out to be 10 to 15 percent of your total bill, however two can often ship for about the same cost as one.
 This will help you save money and down time later on.

 We Make It Easy To Order The Right Aftermarket Fuel Tank

-For more information about selecting the right fuel tank and choosing the best supplier, download our free guide, “10 Things To Know Before Buying A Fuel Tank”
+For more information about selecting the right fuel tank and choosing the best supplier, download our free guide, “10 Things To Know Before Buying A Diesel Fuel Tank”